 But there is more.
-In addition to using a non-woven wallpaper, which is breathable, you will want to pay attention to the paste you use.
-A mold and mildew inhibiting paste is best suited for a bathroom environment.
+In addition to using a non-woven wallpaper, you will want to pay attention to the paste you use.
+Most pastes will do just fine.
+Roman 838 is a highly recommended paste for all applications.
+However, a mold and mildew inhibiting paste like Roman 543 is best suited for a harsher bathroom environment where the there is poor ventilation and the room steams up heavily.
 These pastes also tend to be stronger and not strippable like the type you may use in a bedroom or living room.
 With the right paper and paste, you’ll be good to go, but that isn’t a license to be careless.
 If water is splashed on the wallpaper, we recommend quickly wiping dry with a soft cloth.
 And if you can open a window or leave the door open to circulate the air and release the humidity, that will certainly help the situation.

 So what styles are best for the bathroom?